Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 2. Pull the Performance Signature metrics in an automated way

 ## Lab 8: Run stack for second environment and validation automation
-Now as we have everything correctly setup and configured for our first environment lets do the same thing for a second enviornment like this
+Now as we have everything correctly setup and configured for our first environment, lets do the same thing for a second enviornment like this

 **Step 1: Create second enviornment, e.g: Staging**
 1. Create a new CF Stack based on the same CF Template
 2. Create a new stack based on the same CF Template and call it "DTMaaSLab8"
 3. Select YES to install OneAgent and Dynatrace CLI
-4. For "DynatraceCustomHostProperties" specify "Environment=Staging"
+4. For "Environment" choose "Staging"
 5. Lets create the stack and explore what we see in Dynatrace

 **Lab Lesson Learned**